stonecodeO/splash/README.md

 # splash
-This project is a boostrapping of node and express api for social media app
+This project is a boostrapping of node and express api for social media app. creating a pipeline based on jenkins